Children's Medicine Safety

 - If you ever have any questions or concerns about your child's medications, don't hesitate to ask your doctor.

 From a small child's point of view, there isn't much difference between an open bottle of medicine and a jar of candy.
 If a toddler can get a hold of a small, brightly colored pill, he won't hesitate to pop it in his mouth.
 And he just might go back for more.

-Safe Kids Worldwide reports that medications and dietary supplements account for 40 percent of all poisoning cases in children.
-Iron found in vitamins can be fatal to children in large doses, and is a particular problem: the California Poison Control System, for example, reports 3,500 iron poisonings in pre-school age children every year.
+Iron found in vitamins can be fatal to children in large doses, and is a particular problem.
 Since iron is present in children's vitamins -- and many brands are chewable and taste like candy -- make sure to keep all your vitamins in a locked cabinet.